How to configure Cisco CBS350 for Crestron NVX and Dante

 Cisco, NVX and Dante

-How to optimise your Cisco CBS350 series switches to work seamless with Crestron NVX and Dante.
+How to optimize your Cisco CBS350 series switches to work seamless with Crestron NVX and Dante.
 Before we dive into the configuration part, we will first understand what each system do and the technology underneath.

 Crestron NVX is an AV-over-IP solution that enables the transmission of high-quality audio and video signals over standard IP networks, utilizing industry-standard network switches.
 It leverages the flexibility and scalability of IP technology to distribute audiovisual content with low latency and high fidelity across large-scale installations, such as corporate campuses and entertainment venues.